Hilbert's tenth problem for rings of holomorphic functions of bounded order: Abstract

 \section{Abstract}

 One of the main open problems in the context of extensions of Hilbert's tenth problem (HTP) is the case of the ring of complex entire functions in one variable.
-Our main result provides a step towards an answer: For every $\rho\ge 0$, we give a negative solution to the analogue of HTP in the ring of complex entire functions in one variable of growth order at most $\rho$.
+In the direction of an answer, for every $\rho\ge 0$, we give a negative solution to the analogue of HTP in the ring of complex entire functions in one variable of growth order at most $\rho$.